fbpx App Store Google Play

 How to Spot Card Skimmers

 Unfortunately, card skimmers are not always visible or easily located.
 According to the FBI’s website, fuel pump skimmers are usually attached to the internal wiring of the machine and aren’t visible to the customer.
 These devices store data to be downloaded or wirelessly transferred later.
-However, at ATM and Point of Sale terminals (the register at a store or restaurant) the skimming devices are typically fitted over the original card reader.
-Here are some tips to follow when using your card at any register or terminal.
+However, at ATM and Point of Sale terminals (the register at a store or restaurant), the skimming devices are typically fitted over the original card reader.
+Here are some tips when using your card at any register or terminal.

 • Use ATMs in well-lit areas, covering the keypad when typing in your pin to deter any hidden cameras from catching your private information.
 Ensure there is no overlay or anything on top of the keypad before typing your pin.